STLE CONTINUES ITS DRIVE FOR MARKETPLACE RELEVANCE

-One way to achieve this was is upgrade to the STLE website, which will commence in November 2008.
+One way to achieve this was an upgrade to the STLE website.
 “An enhanced website presence will allow members to easily manage their interactions with STLE,” said Brown.
 The goal for the website is to give users a better online experience, reflecting the fact that STLE is the main resource for up-to-date information in its field.
 This endeavour is expected to strengthen STLE’s bond with current members and expand the organization’s presence to an international audience with an interest in STLE products and services.

-Brown added that STLE’s commitment to reliable technical information also extends to print publishing in the form of three new book titles:
+Brown added that STLE’s commitment to reliable technical information also extends to print publishing, in the form of three new book titles, including:

-– Lubrication and Maintenance of Industrial Machinery: Best Practices and Reliability.
+• Lubrication and Maintenance of Industrial Machinery: Best Practices and Reliability.
 This is a practical field handbook that will provide perspective on an overall comprehensive maintenance program and specific maintenance lubrication information that can be used on a daily basis.
-It is scheduled for release in late 2008 or early 2009.
+It is scheduled for release by early 2009.

 “As the world searches for solutions to environmental and energy challenges, many of which are tied to the fundamentals of tribology and lubricants, STLE stands ready to be the trusted source of information for an expanding audience of people looking for answers to these challenges,” said Brown.